ccot7/cadmus-pwr/README.md

 **CadmusPwr** is a lightweight, low-level power monitoring utility for macOS and Linux.
 It serves as a high-performance alternative to the Intel Power Gadget, providing real-time insights into CPU power consumption, frequency, and thermal metrics.

-Named after **Cadmus**, the legendary founder of Tyre, this tool is designed for developers and power users who need precise hardware telemetry without the overhead of heavy GUI suites.
+Inspired by Intel Power Gadget & named after **Cadmus**, the legendary founder of Tyre, this tool is designed for developers and power users who need precise hardware telemetry without the overhead of heavy GUI suites.

 ---